A stork bite is a common type of birthmark seen in a newborn. It is most often temporary.

 Stork bites occur in about one third of all newborns.

 A stork bite is due to a stretching (dilation) of certain blood vessels.
 It may become darker when the child cries or the temperature changes.
-It may fade when you push on it.
+It may fade when pressure is put on it.

 A doctor can diagnose a stork bite simply by looking at it.
 No tests are needed.

 No treatment is needed.
 If a stork bite lasts longer than 3 years, it may be removed with a laser to improve the person's appearance.

 Most stork bites on the face go away completely in about 18 months.
 Stork bites on the back of the neck usually do not go away.